34 Rue de la Charité, 69002 Lyon

 The Palais de Flore, built by the architect Clément Laval in 1930, stands out for its imposing stature, reaching a height of 40 metres.

-Welcome to the Gare des Brotteaux.
-Please note that there used to be a small wooden and plaster station, built in 1858 to accommodate the Lyon-Geneva line.
+Please note that there was once a small wooden and plaster station, built in 1858 to accommodate the Lyon-Geneva line.

 Guimet Museum: abandonment or rebirth?